HSIDMamba: Exploring Bidirectional State-Space Models for Hyperspectral Denoising: Experiments

 Despite the varying number of individual scan iterations required by different scanning mechanisms in the comparative experiments, we ensure uniformity in the total number of scans by selecting a specific scanning strategy at each layer, thereby maintaining a consistent model size across all variations.

-Results demonstrate that our bidirectional adjacent scanning approach outperforms other scanning methods, indicating its effectiveness in capturing complex spatial-spectral relationships within the hyperspectral data.
+The results demonstrate that our bidirectional continuous scanning approach outperforms other scanning methods, indicating its effectiveness in capturing complex spatial-spectral relationships within the hyperspectral data.
 This finding underscores the importance of considering bidirectional scanning mechanisms when implementing state space models for HSI denoising.